I'll never forget the moment when

 This shows that you can deliver top-quality results and understand what your clients want.

-In a world where pictures are important, your portfolio can make people trust you even before you talk to them.
+In a world where branding is important, your portfolio can make people trust you even before you talk to them.

 .